hanzoai/desktop/README.zh-HK.md

 ### Architecture Overview

-Shinkai is built as a modern monorepo using **NX** for orchestration and dependency management.
+Hanzo is built as a modern monorepo using **NX** for orchestration and dependency management.
 The architecture consists of:

 **Core Applications:**

-- **shinkai-desktop** – Cross-platform Tauri application with React frontend
+- **hanzo-desktop** – Cross-platform Tauri application with React frontend

 **Shared Libraries:**

-- **shinkai-message-ts** – Message protocols and network communication with Shinkai Node
+- **hanzo-message-ts** – Message protocols and network communication with Hanzo Node
-- **shinkai-node-state** – React Query-based state management for node data
+- **hanzo-node-state** – React Query-based state management for node data
-- **shinkai-ui** – Reusable React components with design system
+- **hanzo-ui** – Reusable React components with design system
-- **shinkai-artifacts** – Styled UI primitives built on Radix and Tailwind CSS
+- **hanzo-artifacts** – Styled UI primitives built on Radix and Tailwind CSS
-- **shinkai-i18n** – Internationalization utilities powered by i18next
+- **hanzo-i18n** – Internationalization utilities powered by i18next

 **Technology Stack:**